 (B) Processor Unit (computer)

 (E) Transceiver Unit

 Outline dimension and production drawings are provided in PDF and DWG formats.
 Use the link to open the drawings page in a new window.

 A display is a required part of the multibeam system.
 Any commercial display can be used provided that it meets the minimum requirements.
 A large display with high resolution is recommended.
 The multibeam software supports all display sizes.
 The visual quality of the presentations depends on the quality of your graphic adapter and display.
 More than one display can be used.
 The display is not a standard part of the delivery.
 This is a commercial item that can be purchased locally.

 The Processor Unit comprises a single powerful maritime computer.
 It is provided as a standard part of the delivery.
 It serves several functions.

-The Processsor Unit handles the advanced signal processing required to present the information on the display, and it allows you to control the echo sounder system.
-It provides the graphic presentation of the echograms and images that are created, it holds the menu system, it communicates with the transceiver, and reads information from the peripheral units.
+The Processor Unit handles the advanced signal processing required to present the information on the display, and it allows you to control the multibeam system.
+It provides the graphic presentation of the echo data, it holds the menu system, it communicates with the transceiver and reads information from the peripheral units.
 The Processor Unit is a marine computer using the Microsoft Windows® operating system.
-It is designed for rugged use, and placed on shock absorbers.
-The computer is based on a commercial design, but the software and hardware has been specified and assembled specifically to meet the scientific echo sounder requirements.
+It is designed for rugged use and placed on shock absorbers.
+The computer is based on a commercial design, but the software and hardware have been specified and assembled specifically to meet the scientific multibeam requirements.

-The Transceiver Unit contains the transmission and reception circuitry for the multibeam echo sounder.
+The Transceiver Unit contains the transmission and reception circuitry for the multibeam system.

 The Simrad ME70 transceiver is provided to transmit the acoustic energy into the water.
 To do this, the transceiver computes and generates the electric signals sent to the transducer to form a transmission - a 'ping'.
 After each transmission, it will receive the echoes from the targets in the water column and/or the seabed.
 These are filtered and amplified, and then converted to digital format.